ktenzer/operator-helloworld/README.md

 #### Run Operator using ansible-runner
 Each time Operator is started or something changes with our CRD the Ansible role will run and our changes will of course be executed.

 ```$ operator-sdk run --local```

 ### Update Ansible role to deploy hellowoworld application
-Notice the route is using the cluster domain we gathered in the previous steps.
-In this step we will create a deployment, service and route.
+Now we will learn to use the k8s Ansible module to deploy an application.
+Notice the route is using the cluster domain we gathered in the previous step.
+In this step we will create a deployment, service and route for our helloworld application.

 ```$ vi roles/hello/tasks/main.yml```

 ```- name: Deploy helloworld service